Wine magazine

 The oldest wine press for red wine, from Damascus, is around 8,000 years old and the oldest known of its

-Gamaret is a new Swiss variety of Gamay and Reichensteiner, known for its red color and robust characteristics in viticulture.
+Gamaret: Swiss new variety from Gamay & Reichensteiner, known for its red color and robustness.

-Whether Chasselas, Fendant or Chasselas: the grape variety adapts like a camouflage suit everywhere, absorbing all the special features of
+Chasselas, Fendant or Chasselas: the grape variety adapts flexibly to the soil and climate.

 The best rosé wines for every taste

-Rosé wine has an ancient tradition as Vinum Clarum and Clairet.
-It was first officially distinguished from red wine by
+Rosé wine, once called Vinum Clarum, was first officially distinguished from red wine by Napoleon III in 1860.

 Fendant – the great pride of the Valais